 Refreshing Path: Usually I really detest this skill for casters, as it severely under performs compared to Twisting Path damage wise, but the heal scales incredibly well due to the CP system.
 Since this build isn't a full on damage setup, this isn't as much of an issue, and the need for a Shadow ability that would be casted ~ once every 10 seconds to ensure Major Ward/Resolve for mitigation leaves Refreshing as a much more reasonable fill.
 Add on all the bonus healing taken and this becomes a lot stronger than the tool tip would suggest.

-Dark Shades: You may have realized I didn't suggest Heroic Slash with this build on our SnB bar.
+Dark Shades: You may have realized I didn't suggest always slotting Heroic Slash with this build on our SnB bar.
 That's because this beauty of a spell lasts almost double the duration, doesn't have a high cost, and has multiple target potential.
 It also activates some passives for us, really making it much easier than Slash to manage for the Minor Maim buff.
 Keep this up on any bosses, to really help control damage output.
 Heroic Slash still boasts superior Ulti gen, but Dark Shades is easier to manage and is much more cost efficient.[/spoiler]

 5 Bahraha's Curse: This set drops from Hew's Bane zone events (bosses, chests, etc) in Light Armor, OR in any weight from Thieves Guild quests and heist dailies.
 This means it's kind of hard to obtain in the ideal.
 You're going to want 5 pieces of Heavy Armor, which can be extremely rare in optimal (Infused/Divines) traits.
 Again this set is kind of brushed off by most players for its wonky looking bonuses.
 With a staggering 25% chance to proc off of any damage DONE, this means this set is up almost indefinitely.
 It does have an ICD of the duration of the proc itself, so you will not see more than one up at a time.
 This is alright though, as the AoE is rather sizable for a proc (About 3-4m) and everything in it triggers the damage and heal.
-Again like Leeching, mob mitigation lowers the effectiveness, so penetration is good for healing as well.
+Mob mitigation lowers the effectiveness, so penetration is good for healing as well.
 The minor set bonuses of this give us a bit of well rounded stats, with Max Health+Stamina+Magicka.
 This also scales in power with CP, similar to Leeching.
 The following trees boost the set; Elemental Expert (magic damage), Thaumaturge, Blessed, Spell Erosion, and Quick Recovery.
 The trap damage reduction granted by this set actually works inside trials when taking AoE damage, leaving it to be deceptively powerful.

 2 Malubeth: A monster helm obtained from Veteran Wayrest Sewers and Undaunted Chests, with a chance to be put in the Cyordiil vendor every weekend.
 This set takes everything this build can do and multiplies the values by a ground breaking 30%, in form of Major Vitality.
 The only downside is the set has a lower proc chance than anything else in our kit, at 6% per damage source taken.
 Still, in large density pulls this set is going off quite a bit.
 It's received a few nerfs due to the toxicity of this set in Cyrodiil, but it has everything we need for big AoE fights in PvE.